 Please note that meals and fuel are not included in the tour price.
 We recommend that you budget about $100.00 per day for food and fuel (this is just an estimate of expenses and is not including adult beverages.)
 Many places in Alaska and Canada accept Visa and MasterCard but it would be wise to have some cash on hand in case there are problems at remote lodges.
 Most Places in Canada will also accept US Currency.

 Send us your travel information so we know when and where to meet you.
 Please be prepared to show your current motorcycle drivers license.

 Lonely Planet Canada

-6 - 10 riders.
+8 - 12 Participants.
 We have a large staff-to-guest ratio.
 This way your adventure is personalized and safety is maximized.

-Bring riding gear that is warm and waterproof (a riding suit with pads is best).
-We recommend Olympia Moto Sports (AST Jacket Mens/Womens and Ranger 3 Pants for Men, Promax Pants for Women).
-Also bring: Stout water-proof boots, rain gear, a warm hat, rain-proof gloves (2 pair), hiking shoes, bug spray, lots of underwear, fleece layers, full-faced helmet, swim suit (if there are hot springs), and a good camera are the things you need on the trail.
+Stout water-proof boots, rain gear, a warm hat, rain-proof gloves (2 pair), hiking shoes, bug spray, lots of underwear, fleece layers, full-faced helmet, swim suit, and a good camera are the things you need on the trail.